steadylearner/blog/posts/Docker/How to use Docker commands.md

 <br />

-## 3. How to move your local files and folders to docker contaienrs
+## 3. How to move your local files and folders to docker containers

-We can use git commands to donwload files from the GitHub to your containers.
-You can also use Docker commands to move local files and folders to your Docker conatiners and vice versa.
+We can use Git commands to download files from the GitHub into your containers.
+Moreover, you can use Docker commands to move local files and folders to your Docker containers and vice versa.

 Refer to these examples or **docker cp --help**.